Koredotcom/web-kore-sdk/docs/configurations/koreconfig/README.md

 **Important:** When implementing Proactive Web Campaign Plugin functionality, the `pwcConfig.enable` must be set to true.

 ### RTL support for Arabic Language
-Automatic RTL support for Arabic language.
+RTL support for Arabic language.
 It is enabled by defualt.

 ```typescript
 chatConfig.rtl = {